compwron/blogohno/ChatOpsVCS.md

 For these reasons, this system does not support `select *` and making a column non-nullable is an actual constriaint on everyone else using the database.
 In other words, "renaming should be YOUR" problem i.e. names are permenant at a certain level- future code must be backwards compatible with respect to renaming.

-Indexes should not live in the model i.e. should not live next to the fields... not in teh code next to the fields...should be queryable
+Indexes should not live in the model i.e. should not live next to the fields, or in the code next to the fields- instead indices will be created the first time a query is performed using that field in the query parameters.
+Querying by a field will idempotently create or reuse an index, and then have an index retention policy where unused indices are quietly dropped (logging optional / see V2)

-"I feel liek the way you sove this, ince wre reinventing sql, i syou... select whatever, indexed by... " idempotenly creates or reuses an index, and then have an index retenetion policy ceate index depenidng on the where???

 preemptively create ian index whenever anything foreign keys into you